melkorCBA/custom-password-vault/README.md

 # custom-password-vault
-Custom password vault for windows using poweshell scripts
+Custom password vault for windows using powershell scripts

 add new password to vault
 ```powershell